cunhaw/busroutes/README.md

 - Eclipse+ADT support is on the roadmap (https://github.com/cunhaw/busroutes/issues/1).

-- It needs an Android API 19 compatible device.
-Targe a wider range of devices is on the roadmap (https://github.com/cunhaw/busroutes/issues/6)
+- It needs an Android API 19 compatible device to run.
+Target a wider range of devices is on the roadmap (https://github.com/cunhaw/busroutes/issues/6)

 Dependencies
 ============